scala-native/scala-native.g8/README.md

 * installation of LLVM and Clang (if needed!)
 * installation of libgc-dev
-* building and installing Scala Native
-* building *this* project with Scala Native
 * run *this* application and see the output generated

 #### Installing LLVM and CLang